CyberSyntek/i01-GesturesWithPython/README.md

 #### <--- 4 spaces with tabs. = Bad practice, but MRL saves us... this time.
 ```

+NOTE: You may have noticed that I have 3 different things defined here.
+- You can have as many different things defined in one script as you want!
+- Obviously it can be hard to find them all again easily if you add hundreds of them into the same file, but ... its possible.

-One your script looks ready, you will need to hit execute for it to be able to run them.
+Once your script looks ready, you will need to hit execute for it to be able to run them.
-- Note: This will not run the individual scripts, but rather make them able to be ran as seen in the next step.
+- Note: This will not "run" the individual scripts, but rather make them able to be ran as seen in the next step.

 ![Defining02-1](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/270f0b04-544b-440d-bbfd-edc9e10d6da9)

 Here I have opened up another tab to be able to test the scripts from above.
 - You can see the format for how we will test them once they have been executed.
 (As seen above)